turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 * [GraphQL](https://graphql.org/) is becoming more and more popular because you only get what you ask for in a request.

 ### Activity time!
-With a partner, design an api that implements CRUD for sharks, puppies, OR unicorns.
+With a partner, design an api that implements CRUD for sharks or puppies (based on the app we worked on yesterday).
+For each type of request - GET, POST, and DELETE - answer these questions:
   * What endpoints will you need?
-  * For each endpoint:
+Write down the URLs.
   * What information do you need in the request?
-    * What will you send back in the response?
-What data?
-What response status?
+  * What will you send back in the response? (i.e. What data?
+What response status?)
+HINT: Consider organizing your work in a table, like [this one](https://github.com/turingschool-examples/overlook-api).
+If you'd like, you can use [this template](https://docs.google.com/spreadsheets/d/1-aqqA510nihdYDIsOTbJX5tBq0e_mm0vE8yIVGCXrBk/edit?usp=sharing) to get started.